Fantom-foundation/data-hashing-authentication/README.md

 ##Public Functions
 The contract offers two major functions:

-- Function `add` consumes list of product attributes,makes basic validation checks, calculates the product hash and adds the hash into it's internal state.
+- Function `addProduct` consumes list of product attributes,makes basic validation checks, calculates the product hash and adds the hash into it's internal state.
 This function has to be called from a signed transaction and mutates the internal state.
 The function can be called only from an address which deployed the original contract, so called owner.

   This function also emits an event `HashAdded` on success.
 These events can be captured, or filtered later.

-- Function `auth` authenticates a product by consuming the product attributes and checking the corresponding hash with its internal state.
+- Function `authProduct` authenticates a product by consuming the product attributes and checking the corresponding hash with its internal state.
 The same rules for attributes apply here.

 ##The Contract Abi